ArlenePerez/hackpack-ios/README.md

 # iOS Hackpack Tutorial
-*Come join us on [#hackpack-ios](https://treehacks-2016.slack.com/messages/hackpack-ios) on Slack to get help, hang out, and show off your project!*

 ### Overview

 For the iOS Hackpack, we’re going to be making a “Morning Briefing” app that displays a bunch of things you may want to see everyday.
 For example, a daily DJ Khaled GIF, an interesting quote, a countdown to a special day, etc. Throughout the process, you’ll learn about the basic process behind making iPhone apps, making HTTP requests, and Swift (Apple’s new programming language).

-If you’ve taken CS106A/B/X, then read these tutorials over to learn a little bit about Swift: http://www.raywenderlich.com/115253/swift-2-tutorial-a-quick-start https://learnxinyminutes.com/docs/swift/ https://www.objc.io/issues/16-swift/swift-functions/
+If you'd like, you can read these tutorials over to learn a little bit about Swift: http://www.raywenderlich.com/115253/swift-2-tutorial-a-quick-start https://learnxinyminutes.com/docs/swift/ https://www.objc.io/issues/16-swift/swift-functions/